learn-co-curriculum/phase-0-pac-1-booleans/README.md

 "IF it's Thursday AND my Mom is not home THEN I will play scary video games all night on the living-room TV."

-In Ruby we would express this "double-conditional" like so.
+In Ruby, we would express this "double-conditional" like so.

 ```ruby
 day_is_thursday = true